An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Nearly-plane electromagnetic waves

 As a candidate nearly-plane wave solution for an electromagnetic wave in gravitational-wave spacetime as described in Section\ \ref{sec:GravWaveDefs}, I investigate the vector potential:

 where $A^{\sm(0)}$ is a complex constant.
 The physical fields are the real part of $a^{\alpha}$.
+I propose this form as a solution for Equation\ \ref{eq:AbstractSourceTermsForEMWave}.

-The phase $\tilde\varphi$ is the same as for the scalar wave equation, as discussed in the text following Equation\ \ref{eq:AbstractSourceTermsForEMWave}.
+The phase $\tilde\varphi$ turns out to be the same as for the scalar wave equation, as discussed in the text following Equation\ \ref{eq:AbstractSourceTermsForEMWave}.
 I will calculate $\tilde \varphi$ independently below, and demonstrate that the two are indeed equal.
-As Equation\ \ref{eq:AbstractSourceTermsForEMWave} demonstrates, the phase does not suffice to correct the Minkowski-space solution to gravitational-wave spacetime.
-The frest of the source terms, proportional to derivatives of $\tilde w$, requires the additional function $\tilde f$ and polarization vector $q_\alpha$.
-I will assume that both $\tilde \varphi$ and $\tilde f$ are real functions of space and time, and that they depend only on $t$ and $z$ because the problem is independent of $x$ and $y$.
+As discussed above, a phase variation cannot account for the polarization variations implied by the Lorenz gauge condition and the Gauss-Ampere law.
+Consequently, the candidate solution requires the additional function $\tilde f$ and polarization vector $q_\alpha$, which leads to amplitude or polarization changes.
+I will assume that both $\tilde \varphi$ and $\tilde f$ are real functions of space and time, and that they depend only on $t$ and $z$, because the problem is independent of $x$ and $y$.

-The gravitational-wave-induced polarization $q_\alpha$ is a 4-vector constant with space and time, but may depend on $k_\alpha$ and $\enn^\alpha$:
+The gravitational-wave-induced polarization $q_\alpha$ is a 4-vector constant with space and time, but may depend on the parameters $k_\alpha$ and $\enn^\alpha$:

 Because $q_\alpha$ depends on $\enn_\alpha$, as discussed below, I will adopt the notations $q^{\sm(\mathrm{E})}_{\ \ \alpha}$ and $q^{\sm(\mathrm{M})}_{\ \ \alpha}$ for transverse electric and transverse magnetic polarization, respectively, when evaluating the fields in these cases.